 “Hearing Christopher’s story and approach to how he creates using recyclable materials made this partnership a natural fit,” said Jill Renslow, SVP of Business Development and Marketing at MOA.
 “Since we opened our doors in 1992, Mall of America has led the industry with sustainability practices.
 Not only will this installation be a beautiful welcome for our millions of guests who walk through our doors, but it will also help share the important message about protecting the monarch butterfly and other pollinators.”

 Mall of America has been committed to environmental sustainability since opening more than 25 years ago.
 The Mall relies on 1.2 miles of skylights for solar energy, and residual heat from light fixtures and body heat from 40 million annual visitors to maintain the comfortable 70-degree indoor temperature.
 It recycles 32,000 tons of materials each year, and diverts 2,400 tons of food waste to local livestock.
 It also releases thousands of ladybugs throughout 30,000 live plants throughout the building instead of utilizing pesticides.

-Kaleidoscope will be on display through August 2019.
+Kaleidoscope will be on display through late August 2019.

 Read about the mall’s first large-scale public art installation, Hot Lunch, from 2017.